No-Fry Baked Eggplant Parmesan with Fresh Tomato Salad

 - Immediately arrange the eggplant on the hot pan.
 Bake for 7 minutes, then turn the pieces over and bake another 5 minutes or until they’re nicely golden on the other side.

-- Quarter the cherry tomatoes and toss with 1 tablespoon extra olive oil, the vinegar and 1/4 teaspoon salt.
+- Toss the cherry tomatoes with 1 tablespoon extra olive oil, the vinegar and 1/4 teaspoon salt.
 Tear the basil leaves into strips and gently toss with the tomatoes.
+Spoon the tomatoes over the baked eggplant and serve.

 Nutrition